 Check Run Chicken T50 price on Amazon →

 The T50 wins on the two things you deal with all year: power and installation.
-Its rechargeable battery means you’re not buying AAs twice a year, and the self-contained aluminum guillotine bolts onto essentially any coop opening.
+Its 2×AA batteries (included) last about a year — roughly double what the Omlet’s 4×AA cells manage, so you’re not buying batteries twice a year — and the self-contained aluminum guillotine bolts onto essentially any coop opening.
+If you’d rather never touch a battery, note that Run Chicken sells the T50’s solar sibling, the Eternal, with a built-in panel and rechargeable AAs rated up to 5 years.
 The light sensor tracks the seasons automatically — out 20 minutes after sunrise, in 20 minutes after sunset — and the built-in safety sensor stops the door if a bird is in the way.
 The one caveat is the app-only control on 2025-and-later units: reliable in practice, but a change of habit if you liked a physical button.

 Omlet Autodoor — best for Eglu owners and separate-panel setups